zendframework/zend-expressive/doc/book/cookbook/setting-locale-without-routing-parameter.md

 }
 ```

-Of course you will need a factory as well to inject the `UrlHelper` into
-the `RedirectAction` middleware:
+Injecting the `UrlHelper` into your middleware will also require that the

-Then you will need a factory for the `SetLanguageMiddleware` to inject the
+middleware have a factory that manages the injection.
+As an example, the
-`UrlHelper` instance.
+following would work for the above middleware:

 ```php
 namespace Application\Action;